 rESEARCH

-Nine projects have been approved by IAEC so far.
-The details of approved projects and their status are as below
+Eleven projects have been approved by IAEC so far as per Feb 2024.
+Ten projects have been completed with four publications in indexed journals.
+The details of approved projects and their status are as below.

 Approved Projects

-1. Comparative study of Amlodipine and Cilnidipine Potentiates analgesic Activity of Tramadol in rat model.
-PI: Dr. S. Narayanasamy.
+2. Comparative study on potentiation of analgesic activity of tramadol by Amlodipine and Cilnidipine in rat model – PI: Dr. Narayanasamy

-2. Comparative study of citrus maxima fruit peel and leaf extract in streptozotocin induced diabetic rats.
-PI: Dr. S. Narayanasamy.
+4. Comparative study on antidiabetic effect of Pomelo (Citrus maxima) fruit peel and leaf extract in streptozotocin induced diabetic rats – PI: Dr. Narayanasamy

-7. Attenuation of streptozotocin-induced diabetic nephropathy and pancreatic islet injury in albino wistar rats by baecalin.
-PI: Dr. S. Ravikumar.
+7. Attenuation of Streptozotocin-induced diabetic nephropathy and pancreatic islet injury in wistar rats by baecalin – PI: Dr. Ravikumar

 • In general, only those projects that have obtained final approval from the Institutional Research Committee (IRC) will be taken up for discussion for IAEC approval.
 In cases where the project has been submitted for IRC approval, but an approval letter is awaited, then the PI will be allowed to submit the proposal for the IAEC meeting.
 However, an IAEC approval letter will be issued only after receiving the final IRC approval.